On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Numerical experiments

 In both cases, at the end of each time step $t_n$, $\T$ is renormalized to make sure that it lies in $\Hbb^2$.
 Furthermore, the stability constraints also do not change from those in \cite{HozVega2014} and \cite{HozKumarVega2020}, respectively.
 Finally, unlike in the Euclidean case, due to the exponential growth of the Euclidean norm of $\T$, working with all values of the parameter $b$ (and $l$ for a HHP) is not possible numerically.
 Recall that similar restrictions were also observed in \cite{DelahozGarciaCerveraVega09,HozKumarVega2020}.

 Note that a CHP is characterized by parameters $M$ and $b$, so for a fixed $b$, as $M$ increases, the resulting curve tends to a circular helix.
 On the other hand, for a fixed $M$, when $b$ approaches $1$, it tends to a straight line.
-Similarly, in the case of a HHP, for a given $b$, as parameter $l$ goes to zero, we obtain a hyperbolic helix and with $b=0$, the planar $l$-polygon is recovered.
-In our numerical simulations, we have analyzed each of these three cases by calculating the relevant quantities.
-In this regard, besides the fact that at any rational times $\tpq$, depending on the parity of $q$, the $M$-sided initial curve develops $Mq$ or $Mq/2$ number of sides, we observe that the evolution in both type of curves also experiences lack in space and time periodicity as commented in the previous section.
+Similarly, in the case of a HHP, for a given $b$, as parameter $l$ goes to zero, we obtain a hyperbolic helix and with $b=0$, the planar $l$-polygon is recovered \cite{HozKumarVega2020}.
+In our numerical simulations, we have analyzed each of the three cases by calculating the relevant quantities.
+Thus, besides the fact that at any rational times $\tpq$, depending on the parity of $q$, the $M$-sided initial curve develops $Mq$ or $Mq/2$ number of sides, we observe that the evolution in both type of curves also experiences lack in space and time periodicity as commented in the previous section.
 This in turn leads to the terms \textit{Galilean shift} and \textit{phase shift}.
-While the former corresponds to the translation of a corner initially located at $s=0$ along the curve, the latter stands for its angular movement in the XY-plane for the HHP and in the YZ-plane for the CHP.
-This has been depicted in Figure \ref{fig:Gal-phase-HHP} (the left-hand side) for parameters $M=48$, $l=0.4$, $\theta_0=\pi/4$ for the HHP (only inner vertices) and the CHP (the right-hand side) with parameters $M=3$, $b=1.2$.
+While the former corresponds to the translation of a corner initially located at $s=0$ along the curve, the latter stands for its angular movement in the XY-plane for a HHP and in the YZ-plane for a CHP.
+This has been depicted in Figure \ref{fig:Gal-phase-HHP} (the left-hand side) for parameters $M=48$, $l=0.4$, $\theta_0=\pi/4$ for a HHP (only inner vertices) and for a CHP (the right-hand side) with parameters $M=3$, $b=1.2$.

 Given a rational time $\tpq$, from $\spq$ we know the exact location of corners, as a result, for a curve with $M$ sides at $t=0$, we can compute the angle $\rho_q$ between any two sides of the new helical polygon numerically as